 Billings man sentenced to five years in prison for sending nude picture of himself to fictitious girl in undercover operation

-Assistant U.S. Attorneys Zeno B. Baucus and Bryan T. Dake prosecuted the case, which was investigated by the FBI, Montana Division of Criminal Investigation and Billings Police Department.
+Assistant U.S. Attorneys Zeno B. Baucus and Kelsey A. Sabol are prosecuting the case.
+The FBI, Montana Division of Criminal Investigation and Billings Police Department conducted the investigation.

 Clair Johnson Howard